JaneliaSciComp/hortacloud-website/content/docs/administration/aws/upgrading.md

     ```

   If no changes were made to the code AWS CDK will only update the missing stacks, leaving JACS stack as it was since it practically has not been changed from AWS' perspective

+## Restore Your data
+If there is a problem with the automatic restoration of your data, you can restore manually using the following process.
+Be aware that the restoration process can take a long time for large database restoration.
+* <deployment directory/local/run-restore.sh.
+This script will perform a restoration of the database as well as your cognito authentication pool.
+* If this script isn't present, you can run the manage.sh script (usually located in the deployment directory), which will only restore the mongo database
+  * ./manage.sh mongo-restore <location of mongo jacs backup folder eg., /s3data/backups-bucket/hortacloud/backups/jacs>